Trustindex - Excellent Rating, 4.8 Stars, 192 Reviews

 Bathrooms

 Waterproofing is non-negotiable here.
-Any LVT will handle it, but glue-down format creates a fully sealed surface with no gaps for water to seep through — essential for bathrooms where standing water is a risk.
-Nordikka Living (2.0mm, 0.3mm wear layer, glue-down) is a smart budget pick for rental bathrooms — the 0.3mm wear layer is adequate because traffic patterns differ from hallways and the lower price per m² means replacing a damaged section isn’t painful.
+Any LVT will handle it but glue-down format creates a fully sealed surface with no gaps for water to seep through.
+Essential for bathrooms where standing water is a risk.
+Nordikka Living (2.0mm, 0.3mm wear layer, glue-down) is a smart budget pick for rental bathrooms.
+The 0.3mm wear layer is adequate because traffic patterns differ from hallways and the lower price per square metre means replacing a damaged section is not painful.
 Textures LVT and Elements LVT are solid alternatives in this price bracket.
-For a full breakdown of bathroom-specific specifications, see our best flooring for bathrooms guide.

 Browse all options for bathroom LVT.